sd-brewer/sql-project/starting_with_data.md

 &nbsp;

-# Question 2 : What are the top channelgroupings for each country?
+## Exploration 2 : What are the top channelgroupings for each country?

 ### SQL Queries:
 ```SQL